Jeremy And Audrey Roloff: ‘LPBW’ Couple Shares Maternity Photoshoot Pics, Prayer For Their Baby Girl

 Similarly, Jeremy Roloff posted another picture from the same photoshoot on his own Instagram at around the same time, saying that his and Audrey’s baby girl “has a pretty momma.”

 More photos of Audrey and Jeremy Roloff from the maternity photoshoot can be found in Audrey’s personal blog, AujPoj.com.
 As Audrey noted in her latest blog post, the photos were taken when she was 30 weeks pregnant – currently, she is in her 34th week.
-She also explained the significance of the fact that the maternity photos were taken in a daisy field — a moment that took place even before she and Jeremy had even started dating.
+She also explained the significance of the fact that the maternity photos were taken in a daisy field, as she recalled a moment that took place even before she and Jeremy had even started dating.

 “Before Jer and I started dating, we this particularly memorable perfect summer day picking warm berries and walking alongside the train tracks through the daisy fields.
 It was the day that Jeremy began calling me ‘Daisy Braids’ – a nickname that he continued to call me throughout our dating relationship, letter writing, and into our marriage.
 That day was the day that our love multiplied.”